 The ideal ac unit size can only be determined if you know the exact are that it is supposed to cover in operation.
-This can be easily determined through a simple measurement procedure using basic tools like a tape measure and a piece of paper to record.
+This can be quickly resolved through a simple measurement procedure using basic tools like a tape measure and a piece of paper to record.
 Simply measure the length and width of the space and multiply together to get the square area of the room or office.
 For irregularly shaped rooms, estimate the main measurements as best as you can or subdivide into simpler sections, calculate each lot’s area and then add them all up.

 The BTU Size Component

 The term BTU is quite common in ac units’ circles.
 It simply stands for ‘British Thermal Unit’, which in turn is an internationally recognized standard that is used to measure heat energy.
 It is essential in unit size considerations because it helps you to pair the square area of your space that you have calculated with the correct power ac unit.
 The BTU value of each unit, therefore, determines the size of the room that it can handle effectively without straining or operating irregularly due to a too-compact space.
 As such, a small BTU value is synonymous with a small room while a larger one goes with a larger space.
 Most retailers will have the correlation table ready for you when you make the purchase.
 All you need to do is know the area of the place that you intend to condition.
 However, just in case your dealer is incompetent or slacking, here is a rudimentary table that correlates square feet to BTUs per hour.

 |Area Covered (square feet)||Capacity in BTUs/hr.|